vanessaCantalapiedra/poc_accounts/README.md

 ## Description

 Microservice for manage the accounts of our clients.
 Currently we only have 2 types of accounts, savings and checkin.
-Each one has its allowed transactions, and i have supposed that this operations can be changed along the time; so for that reason, this operations can be set in the properties file.
+Each one has its allowed transactions, and it is supposed that this operations can be changed along the time; so for that reason, this operations can be set in the properties file.

 The allowed Transactions are the following:
  - DEPOSIT

- - WITHDRAWAL
+ - WITHDRAWAL:
+  * All accounts could have a limit.
+If this limit does not need to be taken into account , the account is saved with this field to null
  - PAY INTEREST
  - CASH TRANSFERS
-    * For concurrent inserts, all the shops must be inserted/modified.
- - Modify an existing Shop: when a user POST an existing shop, the shop is updated.
-The old version of the shop is returned.
- - Get all Shops
- - Given latitude and longitude information in the url by a client , locate the shop closest to him and returning the address info of the shop.
+  * If the id of the destiny account is equal to the source account, the transaction can not be executed.
+  * For the concurrency problems that could happen, the rule that the microservice follows is the Optimistic Lock, that is, if after the transaction, there is a collision with the account versions, meaning that the data is inconsistent (another transaction has         modified it), the whole transaction is rolled-back, so the user can choose what he want to do, because there is a problem of
+    inconsistency in the data of the current account.

 ## Requirements